Guidance

 Complaints, challenges and appeals

 We are always willing to discuss the reasons why we are considering or have made a given decision.
 Where we take enforcement action, there is often a statutory right to appeal.
-Where there is not a statutory right to appeal, businesses are still entitled to challenge our advice, actions, or decisions if they believe that we are wrong.
+Where there is not a statutory right to appeal, businesses (or other interested parties) are still entitled to challenge our advice, actions, or decisions if they believe that we are wrong.
 We publish clear information for businesses about rights to challenge or appeal against our enforcement actions or decisions and we will always inform a business about its rights at the appropriate time:

-Read information on challenges and appeals to our enforcement actions
+Read information on challenges and appeals to our enforcement actions.

 OPSS is committed to providing a high quality, accessible and responsive service.
 We welcome any comments or complaints about our service, including when we get things wrong.
 Where anyone affected by our activities is dissatisfied with our service or behaviour, the complaint or comments should be sent as soon as possible.
 We take all complaints very seriously and our aim is to resolve any problems or difficulties quickly and fairly.
 We manage complaints about our service, or about the conduct of our officers, through our Complaints Procedure:

-Read our Complaints Procedure
+Read our Complaints Procedure.

 Developing our services

-We recognise the important role that trade associations and other business organisations play in representing the interests of business in particular sectors.
 We also value input and scrutiny of our activities from consumer groups, environmental groups, and other interested parties.
 We engage proactively with such organisations and are always happy to welcome approaches from them.

 How to contact us